Minor in Computer Science

 • Please note: Students do not need to update their CSE Minor application if they decide to take a different pre-approved CSE Upper-Division Elective than originally listed on their application.
 Please keep in mind that the approved CSE electives can change.
 Before you enroll into a course, make sure that this elective is still on the approved electives page.
 If you are not sure whether a course can fulfill the CSE Minor UD Elective, please refer to the CSE Electives page and contact the CSE Undergraduate Advisors via the Virtual Advising Center with any questions.

-**Although CSE15L and 30 are not part of the CSE Minor Curriculum, they are required prerequisites to take CSE 100.
+**Although CSE15L and 29 are not part of the CSE Minor Curriculum, taking one of these is a required prerequisite to take CSE 100.
+Please refer to the CSE Prerequisites webpage for more details.

 Computer Science Minor Policies